MKAbdElrahman/MKAbdElrahman.github.io/content/posts/resiliency-patterns-load-shedding.md

 To effectively implement load shedding, you need to establish a mechanism to continuously monitor relevant control signals.
 Common control signals include:

 - **Active Connections**: The current number of connections being handled by your server.
-- **CPU Usage**: The percentage of CPU resources being utilized.
-- **Memory Usage**: The amount of memory currently in use.
+- **Server Resources**: The percentage of CPU resources being utilized or the memory in use.

-- **Average Request Latency**: The time taken to process requests on average.
+Monitoring the number of active connections is simple, but the problem is that not all requests allocate the same amount of resources.
+It makes sense to monitor the load in production and determine a threshold, provided the load profile is expected to remain stable in the short term.

+Dynamic monitoring of server resources is useful when requests of unequal loads have similar probabilities of being triggered.

+**More on Prioritization**

+The criteria for dropping requests can differ.
+Sometimes, users with premium access should have their requests prioritized in critical situations, such as during high load.
+If all users are equal, we can prioritize some requests that require fewer resources but have higher strategic value.

 ## Implementation

-Load shedding is usually implemented as middleware, allowing you to intercept incoming requests and either accept or reject them.
+Load shedding is typically implemented as middleware, allowing you to intercept incoming requests and either accept or reject them.

 The `LoadSheddingMiddleware` function creates a middleware that drops requests based on active connection thresholds.

 ```go
 import (
 	"fmt"
 	"net/http"